cjlee1/CMPUT404-assignment-webserver/README.md

 * Eddie Antonio Santos
 * Jackson Z Chang
 * Mandy Meindersma
+* Calvin LEE

+Collaboration from:
+* Simon Chau
+  * Talked about Requirements for the assignment and how web servers worked

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python